Chamatkarji: Architecture

 The temple complex is enclosed within a high parapet wall canopied by chhatris all round.
 The main shrine is structure situated in the centre of the complex.
+The complex is entered from the west.
+The principal shrine occupies the centre of a courtyard and is itself enclosed by a high wall, with an entrance from the north.
+The garbhagriha faces east and is pancharatha in plan, with five projections articulating its exterior.
+A circumambulatory passage surrounds the sanctuary.
 The ceiling of the temple is a domical structure with carvings of an inverted lotus.
 The temple entrance has foliated arch supported by pillars.

+The sanctuary is surmounted by a curvilinear shikhara.
+The combination of the pancharatha sanctuary and curvilinear tower represents the principal architectural form of the historic shrine.
 The mulnayak of the temple is a white color idol of Rishabhanatha placed inside the garbhagriha of the temple.
 The temple features a pancharatha on the sikhara.